TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 6/1 Samuel 6.1.md

 ---

-And the ark of Jehovah was in the country of the Philistines seven months.
+The ark of Yahweh was in the country of the Philistines seven months.